KenEkanem/dotfiles/README.md

 # dotfiles
-Al of my Linux configs available here!
+All of my Linux configs will be available shortly!